reimagined/resolve/docs/resolve-app-structure.md

 ## Configuration

-S reSolve application's main entry point is the **run.js** file.
+A reSolve application's main entry point is the **run.js** file.
 Code in this file assembles the app configuration object from several config files.

 Configuration setting are split across the following files by default: